ewdavi/ewdavi.github.io/_posts/2019-01-04-epidemics.md

 fraction_confirmed = incidence_observed.sum()/incidence_predicted.sum()
 ```

 So how well does this model generalize?
 Did we just get lucky with 2007 data?
-Or does this very simply model apply more generally?
+Or does this very simple model apply more generally?

 ![2008 Influenza A Predictions from SIRS](/assets/images/2008-Influenza-A-Prediction.png)